QMSTR/web/content/blog/qmstr-newsletter-2.md

 designing the first production Quartermaster.

-Code generators pose a difficulty in that we need a more or less generic way to declare which input files (incuding their license and authorship data) are used to generate source code.
-Source code geenrators are rather common tools and can be instrumented just like compilers and linkers.
+Code generators pose a difficulty in that we need a more or less generic way to declare which input files (including their license and authorship data) are used to generate source code.
+Source code generators are rather common tools and can be instrumented just like compilers and linkers.
 The Qt toolkit uses a number of
 [well-known code generators like `moc` or the user interface compiler](http://doc.qt.io/qt-5/why-moc.html).
 Sometimes, software projects compile their own code generators during the software build.
-Quartermaster needs to be able to detect the relationship between the code generator input files and the generared source code, and use that information to identify license and author metadata.
+Quartermaster needs to be able to detect the relationship between the code generator input files and the generated source code, and use that information to identify license and author metadata.